The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2022-26923

-CVE-2022-26923 is a privilege escalation vulnerability in Active Directory Domain Services on Windows 10 1507 that allows attackers to gain elevated privileges.
-This article covers technical details, affected versions, and steps to mitigate this critical security flaw.
+CVE-2022-26923 is a privilege escalation vulnerability in Active Directory Domain Services affecting Windows 10 1507 that allows attackers to gain elevated privileges.
+This article covers technical details, impact, and mitigation.

 CVE-2022-26923 Overview